Save up to 18% on yearly subscription

 3) restore the database backup on the instance with a new subscription

 5) cancel old subscription if needed

-However, if you plan to upgrade from PostgreSQL to Cassandra this may become a chellange.
-ThingsBoard team is planning to have a tool for this purpose but the release is schedule for the end of 2019.
-So, we recommend to maintain the same database type or consider hybrid database approach.
+However, if you plan to upgrade from PostgreSQL to Cassandra this may become a challenge.
+ThingsBoard team is planning to have a tool for this purpose but the release is scheduled for the end of 2019.
+So, we recommend to maintain the same database type or consider a hybrid database approach.

 ThingsBoard logs are stored in the /var/log/thingsboard folder.
 See configuration page to find out how to configure logging levels.

 GitHub issues page - Our GitHub issues page contains a lot of Q&A and discussions about ThingsBoard.

 Q&A forum - Our user forum is a great place to go for community support.

 Stack Overflow - The ThingsBoard team will also monitor posts tagged thingsboard.